streetwriters/notesnook/docs/help/contents/notes/note-actions.md

 :::tabs key:platform
 == Desktop/Web

-1. Right click on the note.
+1. Right click the note.
 2. Open `{{copyAs}}`.
 3. Choose `Text` for plain text, or `Markdown` to keep headings, lists, bold and links as Markdown syntax.